Alila Purnama Review: Dragons, Diving and Luxury

 Staterooms

-Though nautical in feel, her five staterooms could be mistaken for stylish hotel rooms.
+Though nautical in feel, the yacht’s five staterooms could be mistaken for stylish hotel rooms.

 Daybeds on deck